 Speaking to the Phoenix New Times about possibly starring in the new season, Lloyd said: “I’d like to, of course.
 I think it’s really fun.
 I don’t follow it closely, but I’ve seen a few episodes and I gotta tell you, I think it’s a lot of fun.
 I know it’s some kind of parody of Doc and Marty.”

 When asked if he would accept the role of Rick’s father, Lloyd replied: “That’d be fun.”

-We don’t know for certain about any returning characters yet – but we do know that a fan favourite, Butter Bot, won’t be returning.
-In a recent advert that the producers of Rick and Morty created for Old Spice, we saw the beloved robot being brutally murdered as he’s eaten by a massive anthropomorphic can of Old Spice.
+We don’t know for certain about any returning characters yet – but we do know that one fan favourite, Butter Bot, won’t be returning.
+In a 2018 advert that the producers of Rick and Morty created for Old Spice, we saw the beloved robot being brutally murdered as he’s eaten by a massive anthropomorphic can of Old Spice.